 Tips from The State Department

-The U.S. Department of State website for study abroad participants is an excellent resource www.studentsabroad.state.gov/.
+The U.S. Department of State website for study abroad participants is an excellent resource https://travel.state.gov/content/travel/en/international-travel/before-you-go/travelers-with-special-considerations/students.html.
 Learn as much as possible about the country in which you will be studying.
 Included in this orientation packet are various links to this important information to that particular country.
 A Consular Information Sheet is available for every country in the world and provides an overview of conditions pertaining to travel in each country.
-You can find the State Department website at:

 The Department of State gathers Background Notes on countries worldwide.
 These are brief, factual pamphlets with information on each country’s culture, history, geography, economy, government and current political situation.
 Background notes are available for approximately 170 countries.
 They often include a reading list, travel notes and maps.
 Information on your host country is included in the orientation packet.
 To view information on other countries to which you will be going, you can visit the State Department website and click on the area of the world in which your country is located.